glycerine/rpcx-benchmark/README.md

 Performance wise, `rpc25519` has throughput on par with the Go standard library's net/rpc, and has slightly better tail latency.
-Both rpc25519 and net/rpc out perform the other rpc packages. rpc25519 has twice the mean throughput and half the tail throughput of gRPC and rpcx.
+Both rpc25519 and net/rpc out perform the other rpc packages. rpc25519 has twice the mean throughput and half the tail latency of gRPC and rpcx.

 This makes some sense as rpc25519 reuses most of the net/rpc code.
 `rpc25519` enhances the standard package by changing to greenpack